Michael-Lusk-2023/niklaus-von-fluee/README.md

 - The website is deployed to GitHub pages.
 - The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the Settings tab;
-  - In the Setting  tab, click on Pages in the Code and Automation menu located in the left-hand panel
+  - In the Setting  tab, click on Pages in the Code and Automation menu located in the left-hand panel;
-  - The GitHub Pages page will load
+  - The GitHub Pages page will load;
   - On the GitHub Pages page, select the following specifications, then click Save:
-    - Source - deploy from branch
+    - Source - deploy from branch;
-    - Branch - Main
+    - Branch - Main;
-    - Folder - Root
+    - Folder - Root; and
   - Wait a moment for the page to deploy, then click the link to the deployed page.

-The live link for the GitHub Pages deployment is <https://michael-lusk-2023.github.io/niklaus-von-fluee/index.html>
+The live link for the GitHub Pages deployment is <https://michael-lusk-2023.github.io/niklaus-von-fluee/index.html>.

 ## Credits